-In Illinois, individuals with an official emotional support animal (ESA) can live and travel with their ESA without fear of denial or additional charges.
+In Illinois, individuals with an official emotional support animal (ESA) letter can live with their ESA without fear of denial or additional charges under the Fair Housing Act.

 Suppose you believe your animal qualifies as an emotional support animal and are interested in getting him or her officially registered in the state of Illinois.
 In that case, you might have a few questions.